 The City will use methods of procurement for City goods, services, and construction in compliance with thresholds as defined in the Purchasing Code (LMC 4.12).
-The thresholds include (1) micro, for which vendor selection is at the discretion of the end user, (2) small, for which vendor selection requires solicitation of a minimum of three an adequate number of documented quotations, and (3) formal, for which vendor selection requires a formal/sealed competitive solicitation of bids or proposals.
+The thresholds include (1) micro, for which vendor selection is at the discretion of the end user, (2) small, for which vendor selection requires an adequate number of documented quotations, and (3) formal, for which vendor selection requires a formal/sealed competitive solicitation of bids or proposals.
 The dollar amount for each threshold is included in the Financial Policies for annual review and adjustment as appropriate.